Catholic Church in Australia: Health

 Catholic Health Australia is the largest non-government provider grouping of health, community and aged care services in Australia.
 These do not operate for profit and range across the full spectrum of health services, representing about 10% of the health sector and employing 35,000 people.

 Religious institutes founded many of Australia's hospitals.
 Irish Sisters of Charity arrived in Sydney in 1838 and established St Vincent's Hospital, Sydney, in 1857 as a free hospital for the poor.
 The Sisters went on to found hospitals, hospices, research institutes and aged care facilities in Victoria, Queensland and Tasmania.
 At St Vincent's they trained leading surgeon Victor Chang and opened Australia's first AIDS clinic.
 In the 21st century, with more and more lay people involved in management, the sisters began collaborating with Sisters of Mercy Hospitals in Melbourne and Sydney.
 Jointly the group operates four public hospitals, seven private hospitals and 10 aged care facilities.

-The English Sisters of the Little Company of Mary arrived in 1885 and have since established public and private hospitals, retirement living and residential aged care, community care and comprehensive palliative care in New South Wales, the ACT, Victoria, Tasmania, South Australia, Queensland (Cairns) and the Northern Territory.
+The English Sisters of the Little Company of Mary arrived in Australia in 1885 and went on to establish hospitals and other health services in several states and territories.
+Their health, aged care and community ministries in Australia are now administered through Little Company of Mary Health Care, which operates nationally under the trading name Calvary Health Care, a charitable not-for-profit provider of hospitals, residential aged care, retirement living and community care services.

 The Little Sisters of the Poor, who follow the charism of Saint Jeanne Jugan to "offer hospitality to the needy aged", arrived in Melbourne in 1884 and now operate four aged care homes in Australia.

 In 1895, Perth's Bishop Matthew Gibney sent a request for help to the Sisters of St John of God in Wexford, Ireland to care for people suffering from typhoid fever during the 1890s gold rush.
 They established a hospital in Kalgoorlie in the late 1890s, followed shortly by another in the Perth suburb of Subiaco.
 These services developed into St John of God Health Care, which now operates 24 hospitals and facilities across Western Australia, New South Wales, Victoria, and New Zealand.